dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

 	transform: rotate(-90deg);
 }
 ```
-And boy, howdy, do we have an interesting playground.
+And boy, howdy, do we have an interesting playground, amirite?

-Let's add one more interesting interface element:
+1. Let's add one more interesting interface element:
 Assuming you didn't skip the rollover navigation menu:

 Add:     `transform:scale(1.1);`   to the .menu's "a:hover" state.